bogdan801/WeatherAggregator/README.md

 <img src="promo/eng/header/engHeader.png"/>

 # Weather in Ukraine
-An app to collect, average out and display the weather information from different weather sites in Ukraine and OpenWeather API
+An app to collect, average out, and display the weather information from different weather sites in Ukraine and OpenWeather API

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)